 Rain Jacket or Hardshell

 No matter the time of year, hikers need a good rain jacket.
 The best choice depends on your budget and how you intend to use the shell (i.e., will it double down for everyday use?), but a great value pick is the Marmot PreCip Eco.
 It’s not a super-lightweight or technical piece but should keep you dry and look good in the process.
 Because of the reasonable cost, it’s the jacket that we recommend most to friends and family.
-For a full list of options including serious performance pieces, see our article on the best rain jackets.
+For a step up in both price and performance, Patagonia’s Torrentshell 3L offers better all-around protection, breathability, durability, and comfort.
+For a full list of options including true technical pieces, see our article on the best rain jackets.
 And when the weather takes a more serious turn or you’re heading high into the mountains, consider upgrading to a 3-layer hardshell jacket that will breathe better and offer more bombproof protection in the wet.

 Hikers always need a good daypack.
 In the fall you’ll likely have a larger load with more layers, so you may want to increase the capacity of your pack up the 20+ liter range.
 The Osprey Stratos 24 fits that criteria nicely, and it kept our gear reasonably dry during a recent rainstorm even when forgetting to use the built-in rain cover.
 If you have any electronics in your bag or don’t want to risk getting anything wet, the cover is integrated and easy to use.
 And the Stratos 24 is extremely comfortable with an advanced suspension and has all the bells and whistles that most hikers need.